Thailand is aiming to increase exports of pet food to the US at the cost of Chinese shippers who are shut out of the prized market by a tariff wall.

 “It’s also challenging for Thailand to maintain its share in the US market as the nation is facing a hefty 36% tariff,” Mr Poonpong said.

-Thailand will also need to brace for an influx of products where China is a leading exporter to the US, though it could mean lower costs of raw materials for some local businesses.
+Thailand will also need to brace for an influx of products where China is a leading exporter to the US, although it could mean lower costs of raw materials for some local businesses.
 China may dump more agricultural products such as garlic, dried chili, green tea and preserved vegetables in Thailand, he added.

 Subscribe now to the technical magazine of animal nutrition